karalabe/ssz/README.md

 ### Static types

-Some data types in Ethereum will only contain a handful of statically sized fields.
-One such example would be a `Withdrawal` as seen below.
+Some types in Ethereum will only contain a handful of statically sized fields.
+One example is a `Withdrawal`:

 ```go
 type Address [20]byte